 This shoe is very comfortable for a trail running shoe, keeping in mind that it was created to endure conditions that require constant protection.
 It has found a balance between sufficient protection and sustainable comfort.
 The comfort begins with an upper that's made from a breathable, lightweight mesh that contours to the shape of your foot.
 The midsole follows up with a mix of Unifly foam and EVA adding a level of response and comfort not often associated with a rugged trail running shoe.

-minimalist look, while giving hints at a functionally aggressive outsole underneath.
+minimalist look while giving hints at a functionally aggressive outsole underneath.

 The Merrell All Out Rush is a very durable shoe, just by design alone, there are noticeable aesthetic cues that allude to this shoe's ability to last.
 The thick aggressive rubberized outsole was designed to endure conditions that other running shoes would fail miserably at.
 The mesh is very tough, lasting the test of time and managing to be lightweight at the same time.
 Even with the shoe being used for harsh running conditions, the shoe didn't break down or falter in the durability department.

 There is a decent level of basic protection available, but not as much as would be desired for the types of terrain that this shoe was meant for.
-Rocks, and many other hazards are common trail occurrences and this shoe lacks a rock plate.
-The Merrell All Out Rush does however offer a TPU protective toe cap for other seen and unseen hazards that you may encounter.
+Rocks and many other hazards are common trail occurrences and this shoe lacks a rock plate.
+The Merrell All Out Rush does, however, offer a TPU protective toe cap for other seen and unseen hazards that you may encounter.

 The Merrell All Out Rush is a daily neutral trail running shoe.
 The Unifly midsole foam mixed with Ethylene Vinyl Acetate, or EVA, is responsible for the majority of the support you will receive from this shoe.
 The shoe provides a good amount of support for runners who don't have problems with overpronation or supination.
-If you're aware about the roll of your foot leaning in either direction other than a neutral direction, it would be better to explore other shoe options that would support your style of running more effectively.
+If you're aware of the roll on your foot leaning in either direction other than a neutral direction, it would be better to explore other shoe options that would support your style of running more effectively.

 The type of terrains intended for the Merrell All Out Rush are trails and off-road tracks.
-During testing it was noted that these shoes even work well on pavement type surfaces.
+During testing, it was noted that these shoes even work well on pavement type surfaces.
 The durable and aggressive M Select outsole widens the spectrum of surfaces that this shoe is allowed to traverse without much difficulty, and this shoe even performed well on snow saturated surfaces.

 This shoe proved to perform very well over many trail types, from beginner trail paths to the more experienced.
 No matter what the surface, have no fear of slip when using the Merrell All Out Rush for grip.
 The design of the outsole was strategically set up to optimize the traction on the plethora of paths and trails you may come across while wearing these shoes.

-The initial retail price for the Merrell All Out Rush was slightly over $100 but has significantly decreased overtime.
+The initial retail price for the Merrell All Out Rush was slightly over $100 but has significantly decreased over time.
 These shoes can be found for a great deal as they have been discontinued by the original manufacturer.
-The Merrell All Out Rush already provided great value at its initial price, but proves to provide even more value for your pockets with a substantial price drop.
+The Merrell All Out Rush already provided great value at its initial price but proves to provide even more value for your pockets with a substantial price drop.

 The All Out series was specifically developed for runners who desired protection while still having the ability to move naturally and this shoe nails the balance of both masterfully.
 The M Select lugs located on the outsole make way for more movement than most other trail running shoes while retaining its superior grip.
-The upper synthetic mesh follows your foot with each flexible turn and twist you desire.
+The upper synthetic mesh follows your foot with each flexible turn and the twist you desire.
 The flexibility factor with this shoe is nothing short of amazing.